Processori7/FreeAiChromeSidebar/README.md

 # Update

-If you are using Git, run:
+If you're using Git, go to the directory with the extension and run:
 ```
 git pull
 ```